blue-blues/nexagent/docs/software_dev_agent.md

 ## Getting Started

-To use the Software Development Assistant, run the main application and select option 2:
+To use the Software Development Assistant, simply run the main application:

 ```bash
 python main.py
 ```

-Then select "2.
-Software Development AI Assistant" from the menu.
+The system will automatically handle your queries and route them to the appropriate assistant.

 ## Best Practices